SparkToro/api-docs/source/index.html.md

 # Authentication

-> To authorize, use this code:
+> To test your authorization, use this code:

 ```http
 # With shell, you can just pass the correct header with each request